Martonai/Project-Skidrow/First Project/docs/requirement_spec.md

 ## Current business process model
 Nowadays the paper-based system is obsolete and not redundant as well.
 This is not an unified system, you cannot trace your own work, your own problems etc...
 Excel was a step further, but even this isn't the system what this company needs.
 Our company needs more redundant, and more traceable system.
+Paper-based task management is obsolete in the 21st century.
+That's a lot printing and printing costs.
+It can also happen that the little paper we glued to our fridge simply escapes our attention.
+But we are also able to solve this problem.

 ## Required business process
 The user can login in the welcome screen.
 There is two textboxes, one for the email and the second for the password.